 If you want to display only those subscriptions that are valid for a specific broker, you can put the name of the broker here.
-You can use the wildcard character '%' to display the subscriptions that are valid for a range of broker names.
+You can use the wildcard characters to display the subscriptions for a range of broker names.

-• Users
+Users

-If want to display only those subscriptions that are valid for a specific user, you can put the user name here.
-You can use the wildcard character '%' to display the subscriptions that are valid for a range of user names.
+If you want to display only those subscriptions that are valid for a specific user, you can put the user name here.
+You can use the wildcard characters to display the subscriptions for a range of user names.

-Subscription points
+• Subscription points

-If want to display only those subscriptions that are valid for a specific subscription point, you can put the name of the subscription point here.
-You can use the wildcard character '%' to display the subscriptions that are valid for a range of subscription points.
+If you want to display only those subscriptions that are valid for a specific subscription point, you can put the name of the subscription point here.
+You can use the wildcard characters to display the subscriptions for a range of subscription points.

-You can also specify that you only want to know about subscriptions that were registered on certain dates.
+You can also specify that you want to display subscriptions that were registered on certain dates.

-Results of a query
+Result of a query

-The results of a query is presented in a table in the lower part of the edit window.
+The result of a query is displayed in a table in the lower part of the edit window.
 Each row of the table describes a registered subscription request.